wview9/wview9/README.md

 ## Hi there 👋

 Welcome to my GitHub profile!
 I'm an enthusiastic developer passionate about technology and continuous learning.

 Here's a little more about me:

-Here are some ideas to get you started:

 - 🔭 I’m currently working on Web Development and mechine Learning
 - 🌱 I’m currently learning Mechine Leaning & Gen AI